Seychellois rupee: 2011 update

-Additional security upgrades include a 2.5-mm wide fluorescent security thread on the Rs.
-50/- note, a 2.5-mm wide colour-shifting security thread on the Rs.
-100/- note, and a 3-mm wide colour-shifting security thread on the Rs.
-500/- note.
+Additional security upgrades include a 2.5-mm wide fluorescent security thread on the R50 note, a 2.5-mm wide colour-shifting security thread on the R100 note, and a 3-mm wide colour-shifting security thread on the R500 note.
 The notes are also protected by De La Rue's unique Gemini technology that fluoresces under ultraviolet light but appears normal in daylight.

 The colour schemes of the notes have been revised, with the notes being more green, red, and orange, respectively, than the notes currently in circulation.
-The new notes also carry the year of printing, as well as the signature of Pierre Laporte, the bank's current governor.
+The new notes also carry the year of printing, as well as the signature of Pierre Frank Laporte, the bank's governor.
 Existing notes remain legal tender and will be removed from circulation as they wear out.

 2016 changes

 In December 2016, the Central Bank of Seychelles issued a new series of banknotes to commemorate 40 years of Seychelles' independence.
-The theme of this series is "Seychelles' Unique Biodiversity - the backbone of the economy".
+The theme of this series is "Seychelles' Unique Biodiversity – the backbone of the economy".

+Exchange rate

+The Government of Seychelles–issued banknotes from 1914 were equal to their face value in Indian rupees, although Seychelles currency is decimalized.

+In 1936, the Seychellois rupee was fixed at a rate of one shilling and six pence in sterling, or £1 = 13 1/3 rupees.
+When British currency was decimalized in 1971, the relationship became 7 1/2 new pence to the rupee.
+Following the establishment of the monetary authority in 1978, until November 1979, the rupee was pegged to sterling at a rate of 1 rupee = 7 1/2 new pence.

+Afterwards, the currency was pegged to a rigid basket of currencies, including the United States dollar, sterling, the South African rand, the Singapore dollar, the Japanese yen, the French franc, the Deutsche Mark, and the Italian lira (the latter three were eventually replaced by the euro in 1999).

+In November 2008, the Seychellois rupee was devalued to R14.24 per U.S. dollar when the currency was floated.